Why should I get my roof coated with a reflective coating?

 Do I need a contractor, or can I do it myself?

-The coating can be applied by a properly trained building owner or by an experienced roof coatings applicator.
-However, a roofing contractor is strongly recommended if there are such issues as existing leaks, wet insulation, damaged deck, or manufacturers’ warranties.
+The coating can be applied by an experienced roof coatings applicator.
+A roofing contractor is strongly recommended if there are such issues as existing leaks, wet insulation, damaged deck, or manufacturers’ warranties.

 Can a coating stand up in ponding water conditions?